King David Hotel: Israel

 On May 4, 1948, when the British flag was lowered as the British Mandate ended, the building became a Jewish stronghold.
 At the end of the 1948 Arab–Israeli War, the hotel found itself overlooking "no-man’s land" on the armistice line that divided Jerusalem into Israeli and Jordanian territory.
 The hotel was purchased by the Dan Hotels chain in 1958.
 Multiple scenes in the 1960 film Exodus were shot at the hotel, both outside and inside, in the main lobby and on the terrace.
-When East Jerusalem was annexed by Israel following the 1967 Six-Day War, the hotel was expanded, with two additional floors.
+When East Jerusalem was annexed by Israel following the 1967 Six-Day War, two additional floors were added.